BeamCtrl/Airiana/README.md

   or

   use MQTT to push data to HomeAssistant via the json data file air.out.
-  This will require you to install a MQTT-publisher and a Broker to handle the data distribution.
+  This will require you to install a MQTT-publisher and a broker to handle the data distribution.

 #### To run it against an Systemair Internet Access Module,

   -edit /etc/systemd/system/airiana.service, add "TCP" to commandline option.

-  -edit the ip-config file.
+  -edit the ipconfig file.

 # Feature details.